chfoidl/typescript-library-boilerplate/README.md

 ## Usage

-Just clone this repository and change `mylib.ts` in something more suitable for your library in `package.json` and in the `src` folder.P
+Just clone this repository and change `mylib.ts` in something more suitable for your library in `package.json` and in the `src` folder.